 Any cosmetic treatment comes with questions, and it’s smart to be informed.
 Lip fillers are considered very safe when performed by a qualified professional, but knowing what to expect—both the normal and the not-so-normal—is key to a positive experience.
 Understanding the full picture helps you feel confident in your decision and prepared for the healing process.
 Let’s walk through what you need to know about safety, from common side effects to choosing the right person for the job.

-Common (and Normal) Side Effects
+What’s Normal?
+Common Side Effects to Expect

 First, let’s set some expectations for what happens right after your appointment.
 It’s completely normal for your lips to be swollen, a bit tender, and even bruised for a few days.
 Think of it as your body’s natural response to the treatment.
 Most of the swelling typically goes down within 24 to 48 hours, but it can take up to a week to fully resolve.
 This is why we always recommend scheduling your treatment at least two weeks before any big events.
 This initial puffiness is temporary, and your true, beautiful results are waiting just on the other side.